Hello, dear Observer.

 Michael and Kressant's house!

 Have you ever recieved a house site tour from a 4 year old?
-It is too hilarious, and ooddles of amusment follow the happy event..."See, this is our house!""And that's my Daddy-he's got some Muuuud!!" *gleefully laughs over prospect*
+It is too hilarious, and ooddles of amusment follow the happy event...
+"See, this is our house!"

 A view from the field...
 "See 'dis river?
 The water hose made it.
 See, over there?
 The water hose?"